jgieseler/wind-3dp-loader/docs/index.rst

 Solar Orbiter MAG Loader Documentation
 -----------------------------

-This is the documentation for solo-mag-loader.
+This is the documentation for wind-3dp-loader.

 .. toctree::
    :maxdepth: 2